textwire/textwire.github.io/docs/1.x/usage-with-templates/index.md

 </html>
 ```

-### Reserve space
-The "reserve" keyword is used to reserve a place for dynamic content that you can insert later.
-For example, you can reserve a place for the title of the page and then insert it later.
-Here is an example of inserting a title and content:
+We reserve a place for the title and content of the page.
+We can then insert the title and content into these reserved places.

+### Insert content into reserved space

+The `insert` keyword is used to insert content into reserved places.
+Insert statement can be defined in 2 ways, with and without the body.
+In the example below, we define the insert for "title" without the body, and for "content" with the body.

+Let's take a look at the example how I would define a `home.textwire.html` and then I'll explain each part of it:

 ```html
 {{ layout "layouts/main" }}